cakephp/docs/en/views/helpers/session.rst

 .. php:class:: SessionHelper(View $view, array $config = [])

+.. deprecated:: 3.0.0
+    The SessionHelper is deprecated in 3.x.
+Instead you should use either the :doc:`FlashHelper </views/helpers/flash>` or :ref:`access the
+    session via the request <accessing-session-object>`.

 As a natural counterpart to the Session object, the Session Helper replicates most of the object's functionality and makes it available in your view.